 Can art take us there?
 Enard tells us, “When you’re very present, attentive, you don’t dream.
 You don’t think.
-No words, no?
-Just silence when you are here, watchful, watchful.
+No words.
+Just silence, when you are here—watchful, watchful.
 Nothing else.
-Doing nothing.
-It’s the most
+Doing nothing, Enard says, is the most

 difficult thing—to do nothing

 doing nothing.
 This is an opening to a real world.”

 Painting by Andre Enard, 1982.

 Our third conversation in this issue yields its own examples of our theme quite powerfully.
 Taya Doro Mitchell

 worked in self-imposed isolation for some twenty years.
 What invisible places might she have been traveling as she worked?
 Perhaps there’s a clue in her work, a little of which is pictured here.
 But there’s something else.
 Her husband suffered from Alzheimer’s disease.
 Mitchell, a trained psychiatric nurse, chose to take care of him herself, and there was a remarkable moment near the end.
 As Mitchell says, “He hadn’t said anything that I could make any sense of for a long time.
 Then he had this brief moment just before he died.
 The last thing he actually said to me was, ‘You really made this place beautiful.

 One can only wonder, from what depths could he have spoken?

 On the inside, front cover is David Tomb’s